The 7th Lindau Meeting on Economic Sciences and the COVID-19 Pandemic

 Please inform yourself about the current and expected future COVID-19 regulations for leaving an re-entering your home country.
 Also, please make sure to comply with all rules of countries along your travel route.

 Please assess in consultation with your partner institution if on-site participation is feasible for you.
-Contact us by 4 April 2022 (Lindau Nobel Laureate Meeting on Chemistry) and 10 May 2022 (Lindau Meeting on Economic Sciences) at the latest if you will NOT be able to travel and join the Lindau meeting in person.
+Contact us 10 May 2022 at the latest if you will NOT be able to travel and join the Lindau meeting in person.
+If you can travel to Lindau, please complete the Boarding and Lodging section in your NAPERS profile by 10 May 2022.
 Make sure to visit this website and the linked websites from the respective German authorities regularly to keep yourself updated on the rules and restrictions that may affect your travel plans and stay in Germany.